View Details Explore Now →

 An umbrella policy provides an extra layer of liability protection above your standard commercial auto insurance.
 It's useful for protecting your assets in case of a catastrophic accident.

-Are there specific types of insurance I should consider for delivery fleets?
+Are there specific Types of Insurance I should consider for delivery fleets?

-Yes, consider cargo insurance to protect goods being transported, and hired and non-owned auto insurance if you use drivers who operate their personal vehicles for business purposes.
+Yes, consider Cargo Insurance to protect goods being transported, and hired and non-owned auto insurance if you use drivers who operate their personal vehicles for business purposes.

 Sarah Jenkins